What are the Electronic Exchanges? What are the advantages and types of Electronic Exchanges?

 |Category, Analysis, Routing, translation, etc;, done by relays.

-Any changes in facilities require addition of hardware and/or large amount of wiring change.
+Any changes in facilities require the addition of hardware and/or a large amount of wiring change.
 Flexibility limited.

 Partial full-availability, hence blocking.